W0lgast/Deep-Noise-Classification/readme.md

 ---------------------------------------

-To run on blue crystal run train.sh
+To run on blue crystal run sbatch train.sh

 ---------------------------------------